 This presentation on rapid re-housing explores best practices from a local perspective in terms of its role in the crisis response system, an overview of the pilot from New London, Connecticut, and practices such as staffing approaches and housing location support.

-This presentation goes over the principals of Housing First and rapid re-housing as well as the strategic planing and 2014 goals of HUD and USICH.
+This presentation goes over the principals of Housing First and rapid re-housing as well as the strategic planning and 2014 goals of HUD and USICH.
+Download the powerpoint slides.